“Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.

 - Luke 10: The Two Greatest Commandments are found here (v.25-28), as well as the practical and insightful information regarding how I’m to love my neighbor as well (v.29-37).

 - 1 Corinthians 13: This foundational passage of scripture describes “Love in Action” (v.
-4-8), which when practiced provides empowered and “uncommon” experiences and behaviors that most of us will need to support us at some point in our lives when untimely wind, rain and rising waters traumatically impacts us.
+4-8), which when practiced provides empowered and “uncommon” experiences and behaviors that most of us will need to support us at some point in our lives when untimely wind, rain, and rising waters traumatically impact us.

 - Matthew, Chapters 5 – 7: There’s so much to like about this scripture (where our beginning scripture is from, 7:24-25), in that it speaks to so many life issues with which we struggle.
 When taken into my life, it provides guidance regarding the necessity of keeping my word (5:33-37), overcoming resentments with others by practicing Love (5:43-48) and how focused prayer (6:5-14) leads to empowerment and clarity in life.

 So let me close this post with a few questions: